 _sourceCategory="keywords with spaces or special characters"

 - AND is implicit.

-- Supports * for zero or more characters.
+*can represent zero or more of any characters.

-- Supports Sumo Logic metadata fields created during configuration of Collectors and Sources, like _sourceHost, _sourceCategory, and _sourceName.
+- Supports built-in metadata fields created during configuration of Collectors and Sources, like _sourceHost, _sourceCategory, and _sourceName.

 - Punctuation characters are allowed (